maxhoffmann/old-maximilianhoffmann.com/article/placeholder-selectors/_placeholder-selectors.md

 ### Without Placeholder Selectors

 We’ve added two classes to the tile element: one for basic tile styles and one for the color.
-To reduce the number of classes we could simply extend `.tile` and remove it from our HTML.
+To reduce the number of classes we could simply extend `.tile` and remove it from our <abbr>HTML</abbr>.

 <pre class="language-css"><code>.tile {
 	width: 200px;